c650/reqwest-proxy-pool/README.md

 ### ✨ Comprehensive Proxy Support

-- Automatic parsing of free SOCKS5 proxies from multiple sources
+- Automatic parsing of free SOCKS5 or HTTP(s) proxies from multiple sources

 - Built-in health checking with customizable timeout and test URL